Douglas McGregor first proposed his famous XY Theory in 1960 to help people develop a more positive management style.

 First things first - Theory Z is not a Mcgregor idea and as such is not Mcgregor's extension of his XY theory.

-Theory Z was developed by William Ouchi, in his book 1981 'Theory Z: How American management can Meet the Japanese Challenge'.
+Theory Z was developed by William Ouchi, in his book 1981 'Theory Z: How American Business can meet the Japanese Challenge'.
 William Ouchi is a professor of management at UCLA, Los Angeles, and a board member of several large US organisations.

 The XY Theory diagram and measurement tool below (pdf and doc versions) are adaptations of McGregor's ideas for modern organizations, management and work.
 They were not created by McGregor.
 I developed them to help understanding and application of McGregor's XY Theory concept.
 The test is a simple reflective tool, not a scientifically validated instrument; it's a learning aid and broad indicator.
 Please use it as such.

-See also the article about building self-confidence, and assertiveness techniques.
+See also the article about Assertive Techniques and Self Confidence.